josephopio11/joseph_new_site3/_posts_old/draft_preparing-students-for-a-rapidly-changing-job-market.md

 In my classroom, a student might spend 20% of their time actually writing code.
 The other 80% is spent on a whiteboard, with a partner, or just staring at the ceiling, thinking.
 They are breaking the problem down, drawing diagrams, and debating the best approach.
 The code is the final, almost trivial, expression of that deep thinking process.

-A student who masters computational thinking can learn *any* programming language.
+A student who masters computational thinking can learn _any_ programming language.
 They can tackle a problem in marketing, logistics, or medicine with the same structured, logical approach.
 We’re not teaching them to be coders; we’re teaching them to be world-class problem solvers.

----

 ### Pillar 2: The Power of Radical Collaboration